Cycling at the 1968 Summer Olympics – Men's sprint

-The men's sprint was a cycling event held at the 1968 Summer Olympics in Mexico City, Mexico, held on 18 to 19 October 1968.
+The men's sprint was a cycling event held at the 1968 Summer Olympics in Mexico City, Mexico, from 18 to 19 October 1968.
 There were 47 participants from 28 nations.
 Each nation was limited to two cyclists.
 The event was won by Daniel Morelon of France, his second consecutive medal and first gold; it was also France's world-leading sixth victory in the men's sprint.
-His countryman Pierre Trentin, who had lost the bronze medal match to Morelon four years earlier, this year won it against Omar Pkhakadze of the Soviet Union.
-Between the French cyclists was silver medalist Giordano Turrini of Italy, extending that nation's streak of top-two results in the event to six Games.
+This year, his countryman Pierre Trentin, who had lost the bronze medal match to Morelon four years earlier, won it against Omar Pkhakadze of the Soviet Union.
+Among the French cyclists was silver medalist Giordano Turrini of Italy, extending that nation's streak of top-two results in the event to six Games.

 Background

 This was the 14th appearance of the event, which has been held at every Summer Olympics except 1904 and 1912.
 The only two quarterfinalists from 1964 to return were the French cyclists: Pierre Trentin and Daniel Morelon.
-Trentin had been favored in 1964, but both had lost in the semifinals and Morelon had won the bronze medal match between them.
+Trentin had been favored in 1964, but both had lost in the semifinals, and Morelon had won the bronze medal between them.
 Morelon would beat Trentin again at the 1966 and 1967 World Championship finals and the 1968 Grand Prix de Paris, though Trentin would prevail in the 1964, 1965, and 1967 Grand Prix competitions.
-Coming into Mexico City, Morelon was favored with Trentin expected to challenge him in the final.
-Also contending were 1965 World Champion Omar Phakadze of the Soviet Union and runner-up Giordano Turrini of Italy, as well as 1968 runner-up Niels Fredborg of Denmark.
+Coming into Mexico City, Morelon was favored, with Trentin expected to challenge him in the final.
+Also contending were 1965 World Champion Omar Phakadze of the Soviet Union, runner-up Giordano Turrini of Italy, and 1968 runner-up Niels Fredborg of Denmark.

-Barbados, Belize, Lebanon, the Philippines, Puerto Rico, South Korea, and Thailand each made their debut in the men's sprint; West Germany competed separately for the first time.
-France made its 14th appearance, the only nation to have competed at every appearance of the event.
+Barbados, Belize, Lebanon, the Philippines, Puerto Rico, South Korea, and Thailand each debuted in the men's sprint; West Germany competed separately for the first time.
+France made its 14th appearance, the only nation to have competed at every event appearance.

 Competition format

 This sprint competition involved a series of head-to-head matches.
-The 1968 competition involved ten rounds: six main rounds (first round, second round, 1/8 finals, quarterfinals, semifinals, and finals) as well as three repechages after the first three main rounds; the third repechage was a two-round repechage.
+The 1968 competition involved ten rounds: six main rounds (first round, second round, 1/8 finals, quarterfinals, semifinals, and finals) and three repechages after the first three main rounds; the third repechage was a two-round repechage.